filippobrugnolaro/retire-right-lab/DEVELOPMENT.md

 ## Commit Message Convention

-All commit messages must start with one of the allowed types followed by a colon:
+All commit messages must start with one of the allowed types followed by a colon, or be merge commits:

 ### Format:

 ```
 <type>: <description>
 <type>(<scope>): <description>  # with optional scope
+Merge <branch-info>             # merge commits (case insensitive)
 ```

 ### Examples: